 Spiritual Blessings in Heavenly Places

-Note what the word of God says: “God has blessed us with every spiritual blessing in the heavenly places…” Because of your faith in the Son of God, you are in Christ; therefore, you abide in the kingdom of heaven with Christ.
+The word of God says, “God has blessed us with every spiritual blessing in the heavenly places.”
+Because of your faith in the Son of God, you are in Christ.
+Therefore, you abide in the kingdom of heaven with Christ.
 Had God not come to live among us we would have no clue of the grandeur and glory of heaven.
 Our finite minds cannot conceive the splendor and magnificence of the kingdom of heaven.
 Rather than show us His domain in all its splendor, God only gives us glimpses of His domain.
 Through these glimpses, we learn how to live our lives on earth as though we were in the literal heavens.

 The Kingdom of Heaven

 “The kingdom of heaven is like a man who sowed good seed in his field; but while men slept, his enemy came and sowed tares among the wheat and went his way.
 But when the grain had sprouted and produced a crop, then the tares also appeared.
 So, the servants of the owner came and said to him, ‘Sir, did you not sow good seed in your field?
 How then does it have tares?’
 He said to them, ‘An enemy has done this…’” (Matthew 13:24-28).

 This parable is an example of how the kingdom of heaven functions in your life.
 You sow good seed in the field of your mind when you believe and meditate on the word of God.
 For example, you are preparing for your mid-term exam and although you’ve studied for the exam, you still feel a certain uneasiness about taking the test so you begin to meditate on the word of God which says, “I can do all things through Christ who strengthens me” (Philippians 4:13).
 Meditating on God’s word places you in heaven’s domain.
 It ensures that the kingdom of God is operating in your life.

 But while men slept…